PLEASE DONATE HERE

 818 991 0071

-Topanga Animal Rescue is a registered 501c3 non-profit, volunteer organization dedicated to providing immediate medical field triage and transportation for wounded andabandoned animals in the Santa Monica Mountains and the San Fernando Valley area.
+Topanga Animal Rescue is a registered 501c3 non-profit, volunteer organization dedicated to providing immediate medical field triage and transportation for wounded and abandoned animals in the Santa Monica Mountains and the San Fernando Valley area and to reach out to provide free medical care for the animals of the homeless in LA County.
+It is our mission to bring dignity and respect to all actions involving animals and the people who interact with them.
 We are also committed to providing outreach education programs for children and adults covering animal emergency and disaster preparedness protocols as well as animal responsibility and interaction topics.
-We reach out to provide free medical care for the animals of the homeless and the elderly.
-It is our mission to bring dignity and respect to all actions involving animals and the people who interact with them.
 Your tax deductible contributions are appreciated.

 Please make a tax deducible donation by using the donation button above or send directly to:

 You can help us (very, very much!) by donating the little things we need for daily operations as well.
 Food, discounts, materials Every bit helps, and our all-volunteer crew will really appreciate it!

 Pick up truck

 Mobile home for office

 We operate only through grants and donations.
 Please include us in your charitable contributions by calling us at 310-455-7268.